Sleepypiggi/Work_Notes/docs/1_PRODUCTS/0_TERM_LIFE.md

     Lapse supportability still exists for whole life insurance as the **cash values paid are often smaller than the front load**, still resulting in profits to the insurer.
 The extent is dependent on the relative size of the cash value and the front load.

-**Lapse supported pricing** refers to **projecting lapses** during pricing, where the insurer expects to earn lapse profits.
+**Lapse supported pricing** refers to **projecting lapses** during pricing, where the insurer **expects to earn lapse profits**.
 Policies that are projected to lapse are **subsidizing** those that remain in-force, resulting in an overall **lower cost** for the entire portfolio, allowing them to charge **lower premiums**.

+The key risk is that this method recognizes profits that have **yet to be earned**.
+If actual lapse experience emerges (typically much later on) to be **much less than expected**, the profits will never materialize, leading a large **shortfall in reserves**, possibly leading to large losses or insolvency.

-The key risk of such an approach is that the lapse experience emerges to be **much less than expected**.
-This is a likely outcome, as assuming a high lapse rate results in lower premiums, which **increases the perceived value of coverage** which in turn **should lower lapse rates**.
+Unfortunately, lapse supported premiums tend to be lower, which **increases the perceived value of coverage** which in turn **should lower lapse rates**, working against the  high lapse rates assumed to achieve the lower premiums in the first place.

-Actual credible experience will only emerge many years later, at which there will be a **large shortfall in reserve**, potentially leading to large losses or insolvency.
-To combat this, some insurers offer the lapse supported premiums as **non-guaranteed**, allowing them to increase the premiums if lapses do not emerge as expected.

 !!!
 Note

+    For whole life policies, non-forfeiture features typically discourage lapses, which drives lapses lower.

+    Additionally, the presence of the secondary market may drive it even lower than expected.
+Rather than lapse their policy, policyholders may sell their policy to a third party for higher cash value.

+!!!
+Note

     Companies cannot simply assume high lapses during pricing; they need **actual historical experience to back the assumption**.
 Thus, lapses should not be viewed negatively; some degree of lapse support is necessary to remain competitive.

-Generally speaking, lapse supportability is a sort of **taboo topic** due to the **bad optics**; it involves the insurer gaining at the expense of the policyholder.
+Although lapse supportability results in lower premiums, it represents a **conflict of interest** - policyholders aim to retain coverage while insurers gain from lapses.
+It is generally deemed unethical to design a product that induces lapses.
+Thus, it is generally viewed as a **taboo topic** among life insurers.

 ## **Non-Level Benefits**